- Assistant Professor

-Lorraine Cashin is a tenured Assistant Professor and Director of the Graduate Program in Physician Assistant Studies at Mercy College.
+Dr. Lorraine Cashin is a tenured Assistant Professor and Director of the Graduate Program in Physician Assistant Studies at Mercy University.
 She has been a physician assistant for 20 years.
-Prof. Cashin earned her Master of Science in Physician Assistant Studies from Mercy College, graduating as a member of Mercy's first class in the Physician Assistant Studies program in 2001.
-Prior to joining Mercy College as program director, Prof. Cashin was an adjunct professor at Long Island University and a practicing PA focusing on emergency medicine.
+Dr. Cashin earned her Master of Science in Physician Assistant Studies from Mercy University, graduating as a member of Mercy's first class in the Physician Assistant Studies program in 2001.
+Prior to joining Mercy University as program director, Dr. Cashin was an adjunct professor at Long Island University and a practicing PA focusing on emergency medicine.
 While at the Nassau University Medical Center, she was the Director of PA Services and Director of the Sexual Assault Program.

 In addition to her responsibilities as program director, Prof. Cashin plays an active role in teaching.
 She is the course instructor in Patient Interviewing and Communication in the Medical Encounter, courses that introduce students to the art of obtaining and deciphering information gleaned from a history and physical examination and the importance of establishing a rapport with patients and creating an atmosphere that promotes empathy, understanding and compassion.
 Prof Cashin also assists in other program courses including Physical Diagnosis and the Fundamentals of Clinical Medicine series.